WordPress block templates: a comprehensive guide

 How to create a block pattern in WordPress?

-To create a block pattern in WordPress, you need to go to the Block Editor (Gutenberg), arrange the blocks in the desired layout, select the blocks and click the three-dot menu, choose “Add to Reusable Blocks” and save.
-Optionally, you can register the block pattern programmatically in your theme or plugin using register_block_pattern
+To create a block pattern, arrange blocks in the desired layout in the Block Editor (Gutenberg), select them, click the three-dot menu, choose “Add to Reusable Blocks”, and save.
+For advanced use, register the pattern programmatically using register_block_pattern in your theme or plugin.

 How to use WordPress block themes?